okfn/handbook/text/courses/finding-data.rst

 Extra Reading
 -------------

+#. `How to get data from the world bank data portal </handbook/recipes/getting-data-from-world-bank/>`_
-1. How to upload data to datahub.io http://vimeo.com/45913395
+#.
+How to upload data to datahub.io http://vimeo.com/45913395
-2. The `Data Journalism Handbook`_ has lots of handy tips for finding useful data sources in a "Five Minute Field Guide"
+#.
+The `Data Journalism Handbook`_ has lots of handy tips for finding useful data sources in a "Five Minute Field Guide"

 .. _Datacatalogs.org: http://datacatalogs.org
 .. _Data Journalism Handbook: http://datajournalismhandbook.org/1.0/en/getting_data_0.html